Making Your Own Organic Compost: An Infographic Guide

 Composting Materials to Avoid

 You will come across plenty of arguments online that discuss both for and against the use of dairy products and meat in compost piles.
 In reality, both products can be used in compost piles but it is generally recommended that you avoid using them if you are a first-timer.
 One big reason for this has to do with attracting rodents.
-Both meat and dairy products tend to generate a foul smell when they decompose and this could attract unwanted pests and rodents, such as cockroaches, fruit flies, and rats.
+Both meat and dairy products tend to generate a foul smell when they decompose and this could attract unwanted pests (bed bugs) and rodents, such as cockroaches, fruit flies, and rats.

 Aside from meat and dairy products, you should avoid using anything that contain a notable degree of chemical products, such as color-dyed paper and treated wood.
 Cooking oil and fat should also be avoided because they could disrupt the moisture balance in the compost pile.